frank-md/test-dst/codeBook.md

 replace "-" with "_"

-from orginal measurement variables listed below:
+from orginal measurement variables (column 3 of list below):

 1    1           tBodyAcc-mean()-X
 2    2           tBodyAcc-mean()-Y